 Little woodchuck friend coming to see why we were digging so many holes in their field!

-If you are new to the study of burial markers and don’t come from a geologic background or have prior knowledge in basic geology, grasping the differences in materials found in burial grounds might seem like a monumental (hah) task!
-In this post, we will be discussing the composition and problems/perks of different stone types that are found across North American historical burial grounds, as well as common erosion issues that can be seen across these stones.
+If you are new to the study of burial markers and don’t come from a geologic background or have prior knowledge in basic geology, grasping the differences in materials found in burial grounds might seem like a monumental task!
+In this post, we will be discussing the composition and problems/perks of different stone types that are found across North American historical burial grounds, as well as common weathering issues that can be seen across these stones.
+I do my best to keep this post up to date as I learn more about the geologic processes at work in our historic cemeteries and graveyards.

 Woodland Cemetery, London.
 ON.
 (Photo by author 2019).